Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina Betting Trends

-- Gamecocks games have gone over the point total six out of 13 times this year.
+- A total of six Gamecocks games this year have gone over the point total.

 Mississippi State Futures Odds